MUNICIPAL EMPLOYEES RETIREMENT ACT OF 1984 (EXCERPT)

 Act 427 of 1984

-38.1536 Retirement board; creation; board as public corporation; powers and duties; administrative functions; membership; rules of procedure; record of proceedings; quorum; voting; term of office; oath; expenses; absence of member from work; vacancy; chairperson and chairperson pro tem; chief executive officer.
+38.1536 Retirement board; creation; retirement system as public corporation; powers and duties; administrative functions; membership; rules of procedure; record of proceedings; quorum; voting; term of office; oath; expenses; absence of member from work; vacancy; chairperson and chairperson pro-tem; chief executive officer.

 (1) A retirement board is created to administer this act.
-Before the certification date, the retirement board shall operate within the department of management and budget.
-On and after the certification date, the retirement system shall become a public corporation and shall no longer operate within the executive branch of this state.
+Before August 15, 1996, the retirement board shall operate within the department of management and budget.
+After August 14, 1996, the retirement system is a public corporation and does not operate within the executive branch of this state.

-(2) On and after the certification date, the retirement board has all of the following powers and duties:
+(2) After August 14, 1996, subject to the protecting local government retirement and benefits act, the retirement board has all of the following powers and duties:

 (a) The retirement board shall determine and establish all of the provisions of the retirement system affecting benefit eligibility, benefit programs, contribution amounts, and the election of municipalities, judicial circuit courts, judicial district courts, and judicial probate courts to be governed by the provisions of the retirement system.
 The retirement board shall establish all retirement system provisions.
-As of 12:01 a.m. on the certification date, the retirement system provisions shall not differ materially from the defined benefit provisions that are in effect under this act at 11:59 p.m. on the day immediately before the certification date.
-This subdivision does not limit the retirement board's authority after the certification date to establish additional programs including but not limited to defined benefit, defined contribution, ancillary benefits, health and welfare benefits, and other postemployment benefit programs.
+As of 12:01 a.m. on August 15, 1996, the retirement system provisions must not differ materially from the defined benefit provisions that are in effect under this act at 11:59 p.m.
+August 14, 1996.
+This subdivision does not limit the retirement board's authority after August 15, 1996 to establish additional programs, including, but not limited to, defined benefit, defined contribution, ancillary benefits, health and welfare benefits, and other postemployment benefit programs.
 The retirement board may adopt the provisions of the reciprocal retirement act, 1961 PA 88, MCL 38.1101 to 38.1106, on behalf of the employees of the retirement board.

-(b) The retirement board has the full and exclusive authority and full responsibility to employ and pay for all professional services including but not limited to actuarial, investment, legal, accounting, and any other services that the retirement board considers necessary for the proper operation of the retirement system.
+(b) The retirement board has the exclusive authority and full responsibility to employ and pay for all professional services, including, but not limited to, actuarial, investment, legal, accounting, and any other services that the retirement board considers necessary for the proper operation of the retirement system.
 The power granted to the retirement board in this subdivision includes complete control of the procurement process.

 (c) The retirement board shall appoint a chief executive officer and any other employees for which the retirement board establishes positions.
 The retirement board shall establish the compensation of all persons appointed by the board.
-On and after the certification date, a person employed by the public corporation is not an employee of this state for any purpose.
+After August 14, 1996, a person employed by the public corporation is not an employee of this state.

 (f) The retirement board shall prepare an annual report for each fiscal year in compliance with generally accepted accounting principles.
-The report shall contain information regarding the financial, actuarial, and other activities of the retirement system during the fiscal year.
+The report must include information regarding the financial, actuarial, and other activities of the retirement system during the fiscal year.
 The retirement board shall furnish a copy of the annual report to the governor and a copy in print or electronic format to each house of the legislature, each participating municipality, and each participating court.
-The retirement board shall make the report available to all members upon request.
-The report shall also contain a review of the actuarial valuation required under subdivision (d), if available.
+The retirement board shall make the report available to all members on request.
+The report must also include a review of the actuarial valuation required under subdivision (d), if available.

 (g) The retirement board shall appoint an attorney to be the legal advisor of the board and to represent the board in all proceedings.